radicle-foundation/radworks-governance/manual.md

 You can keep track of all open proposals and vote directly on the [RadicleDAO's Boardroom profile](https://boardroom.io/radicle/overview) 🌱

+> Voting with Ledger Live: Ledger voting is supported on Boardroom.
+Snapshot & Tally currently do not support voting & delegation with Ledger Live.

+> Voting with a Multi-sig: On Boardroom, use Wallet Connect to connect as the Safe directly and use Boardroom as usual from there.

 ### Voting Thresholds

 Once proposed, participants can vote for/against the proposal on-chain with their RAD.
 An RGP is **approved** if it satisfies the following minimum vote thresholds: